AaltoSciComp/scicomp-docs/triton/usage/ai-agents.rst

 *If you are not sure about these workflows, just come and chat with us at the daily zoom garage.*

+**NEW: If you are conneting to triton.aalto.fi with your coding tool (VScode, Claude code, Codex, PyCharm, ...) please use the new login server ``code.triton.aalto.fi``**

 I am running a coding agent, what should I do?
 -----------------------------------------------